 I love molding and casting.
 If you’ve never done it, there is something about putting a liquid in and having it come out solid that makes it like seem like it’s magic!
 But even more so, it’s almost a bit like Christmas when you pull your object out and see how your mold turned out!!I thought I would have some fun and make some mini-concrete pumpkins for fall decor.

 This post contains affiliate links.
 See our sponsor and affiliate disclosure here.

-Making castings of an object is something that seems really intimidating, but is really kind of fun to do.
+Making molds and castings of an object in concrete is something that seems really intimidating, but is really kind of fun to do.

 I then painted my pumpkins, the fun part!

 To decorate my little mini pumpkins, I added some gold paint,and then a little finely textured glass glitter around the sides.
 I like the gray concrete color.

 If you wanted to get really fancy and complicated, you could use a concrete dye in your mix if you were making a bunch and really change up the color.

 I made my mini-concrete pumpkins into votive holders, but I think they are just so cute.
 Let me know if you try it!